rust-eze-robotics/ai_artemisia/README.md

 The AI is implemented as a state machine, with the following states:
 - `INIT`: the AI initializes itself, setting all the necessary parameters
-- `COLLECT`: the AI collects materials
+- `CHILL`: the AI wanders around for a while, exploring the world with the `spyglass` tool, to get inspired for her next masterpiece
-- `CHILL`: the AI idles for a while, to get inspired
+- `COLLECT`: the AI collects materials, using the `sense&find` tool
-- `PAINT`: the AI paints the world
+- `PAINT`: the AI paints the world, using the `giotto_tool`
 - `STOP`: the AI terminates her existence, with a final painting

 ---